How to Become a Dental Hygienist in Australia: Salary, Requirements & Pathways

 To become a dental hygienist, you are legally required to:

-You’ll either need a 4-year bachelor degree specialising in Oral Health or a 1.5-2 year Advanced Diploma in Oral Health.
+You’ll need to study a 4-year bachelor degree specialising in Oral Health or a 1.5-2 year Advanced Diploma in Oral Health.
 Alternatively, get your foot in the door with a 6-12 month Certificate in Dental Assisting and work your way up to the position.
 Explore dental assisting courses

 Register with AHPRA